-- wavestats_CCI_point_py3.py Generates graphs of monthly mean wave heights and distribution at a location - saves figure to /Shared/Results/. - wavestats_CCI_point_timeseries_py3.py Generates time series of monthly mean wave heights and distribution at a location - saves figure to /Shared/Results/. - wavestats_CCI_region_py3.py Generates a map of monthly mean wave heights (python 3.5). - windstats_point_py3.py Generates a graph of monthly mean wind speed at a location - saves figure to /Shared/Results/. - windstats_point_timeseries_py3.py Generates a time series of monthly mean wind speed at a location saves data and figures to /Shared/Results/. - windstats_region_py3.py Generates a map of mean monthly wind speed (and direction if the region is small enough 4° x 4° or less) for a selected area. - windstats_region_seasonal_py3.py Generates a map of mean 3- monthly wind speed (and direction if the region is small enough - 4° x 4° or less) for a selected area.
-To save figures click on the disk icon
+- wavestats\CCI\point\py3.py Generates graphs of monthly mean wave heights and distribution at a location saves figures to /Shared/Results/. - wavestats\CCI\point\timeseries\py3.py Generates time series of monthly mean wave heights and distribution at a location - saves figure to /Shared/Results/. - wavestats\CCI\region\py3.py Generates a maps of: monthly mean significant wave heights (SWH), standard deviation in SWH, and number of SWH measurements used. - windstats\point\py3.py Generates a graph of monthly mean wind speed at a location saves figure to /Shared/Results/. - windstats\point\timeseries\py3.py Generates a time series of monthly mean wind speed at a location saves data and figures to /Shared/Results/. - windstats\region\py3.py Generates a map of mean monthly wind speed (and direction if the region is small enough - 4° x 4° or less) for a selected area.

-4) Analysis of Surface Current Data
+windstats\region\seasonal\py3.py - Generates a map of mean 3- monthly wind speed (and direction if the region is small enough - 4° x 4° or less) for a selected area.
+To save figures click on the disk icon c.
+Analysis of Surface Current Data